oubiwann/lfetool/README.rst

 ``install kerl``
 ,,,,,,,,,,,,,,,,

-lfetool depends upon ``kerl`` quite heavily, and as such, we provide a means of easily installing it:
+We depend upon ``kerl`` quite heavily, and as such, we provide a means of easily installing it:

 .. code:: bash